hendersontrent/tsgp/README.md

 ## Performance

 `tsgp` is *extremely* fast at what it does.
-Well, as fast as it can be given the $\mathcal{O}(N^{3})$ computation time of inverting a matrix involved in fitting a GP.
+Well, as fast as it can be given the computation time involved in computing a GP posterior. `tsgp` implements well-known methods for efficiency and stability, such as using the Cholesky factorisation instead of computing a matrix inverse directly.
 A full model with trend, seasonality, and noise can be calculated on a time series of $T = 1000$ time points in a few seconds.
 This makes it an ideal tool for iterative model building and principled time-series exploration.